GabrieleLozupone/SynthSeg-TF2.15-Dataset/README.md

   training parameters).
 This function also shows how to integrate the generative model in a training setting.

   - [predict.py](SynthSeg/predict.py): prediction and testing.

+  - [predict_synthseg.py](SynthSeg/predict_synthseg.py): main prediction function used by the command-line scripts.

+- [scripts/commands](scripts/commands): contains command-line tools for using SynthSeg:

+  - [SynthSeg_predict.py](scripts/commands/SynthSeg_predict.py): main script for segmenting individual images or folders.

+  - [SynthSeg_dataset.py](scripts/commands/SynthSeg_dataset.py): new script for processing images from a CSV file with checkpointing.

   - [validate.py](SynthSeg/validate.py): includes code for validation (which has to be done offline on real images).